gurby123/AppBootStrap/README.md

     #   run: docker push ${{secrets.DOCKER_USERNAME}}/appbootstrap:mylatest
 ```
 # SocialBank.ga
 This is my own VPS at interserver.net.
-It has multiple hosts including Data2Int.com and SocialBank.ga.
-While I have successfully set up the secretkeys on Github with the Host, SSHKEY, PORT and USERNME, I am not able to automatically update the website everytime there is change in code at the local computer.
+The free domain name was register at FREENOM.
+It has multiple hosting including Data2Int.com and SocialBank.ga.
+While I successfully set up the secretkeys on Github with the Host, SSHKEY, PORT and USERNME, I am not able to automatically update the website everytime there is change in code at the local computer.
 At this stage I am simply not able to trigger the deploy1.yml to execute.
 Follow steps from: (https://dev.to/knowbee/how-to-setup-continuous-deployment-of-a-website-on-a-vps-using-github-actions-54im)

 deploy1.yml is as follows:
 ```